Azure-Samples/communication-services-dotnet-quickstarts/AccessTokensWithCustomIdQuickstart/README.md

 The sample shows how to:
 - Authenticate a `CommunicationIdentityClient` using a connection string from an environment variable.
 - Create standard ACS identities.
-- Bring your own durable identity (BYODI) with Azure Communication Services to create identities with custom IDs.
+- Use Access Tokens with Custom Id with Azure Communication Services to create identities with custom IDs.
 - Retrieve user details including custom ID information.
 - Validate that the same custom ID always returns the same ACS identity.
-- Generate access tokens for BYODI identities.
+- Generate access tokens for custom identities.
 - Clean up resources properly.

-**Note:** This sample uses the preview version of the Azure Communication Services Identity SDK (1.4.0-beta.1) which includes the Bring your own durable identity (BYODI) with ACS functionality.
+**Note:** This sample uses the preview version of the Azure Communication Services Identity SDK (1.4.0-beta.1) which includes the Access Tokens with Custom Id with ACS functionality.

 ## Prerequisites